 Table 2 shows a list of the top candidates for the vaccine portfolio from the larger list considered by Ahuja et al. (2021).
-The table reports several relevent probabilities, both the candidate's stand-alone probability of success as estimated by the authors as well as the candidate's incremental contribution to the probability of at least one success in a portfolio selected by the "greedy" optimization algorithm.
+The table reports several relevant probabilities, both the candidate's stand-alone probability of success as estimated by the authors as well as the candidate's incremental contribution to the probability of at least one success in a portfolio selected by the 'greedy' optimization algorithm.
 The greedy algorithm sequentially selects candidates from the remaining set that contribute the most to the criterion, in this case the probability of at least one success in the portfolio.
 The candidates in the table are listed in order of selection by the greedy algorithm.
 This ranking does not exactly correspond to the order of their stand-alone probabilities of success.
-For example, the algorithm selects the mRNA candidate before the inactivated-virus candidate appearing fourth despite the higher probability that the mRNA platform fails because a candidate using the inactivated-virus platform was already part of the portfolio.
+For example, the algorithm selects the mRNA candidate before the inactivated-virus candidate appearing fourth, despite the higher probability that the mRNA platform fails because a candidate using the inactivated-virus platform was already part of the portfolio.

-Figure 2 shows the probability of at least one success rising in the size of the optimal vaccine portfolio.
+As Figure 2 shows, the probability of at least one success is increasing in the size of the optimal vaccine portfolio.
 The curves' concavity results from the concavity of the probability function and from the addition of less promising candidates as the portfolio grows.
-The black curve representing the selection by the greedy algorithm can be compared to the gray curve representing the portfolio from a naïve algorithm that selects candidates in order of their stand-alone probability of success.
-The curves are fairly close together, suggesting that their overall shape is not due to the sophistication of
+The black curve representing the selection by the greedy algorithm can be compared to the grey curve representing the portfolio from a naïve algorithm that selects candidates in order of their stand-alone probability of success.
+The curves are fairly

-&lt;sup>7Athey et al. (2020) took the perspective of an official designing a program as of that writing, in April 2020.
-Ahuja et al. (2021), written later, took the perspective of an official designing a program in August 2020, by which point the list of vaccine candidates in development had grown.
+&lt;sup>7 Athey et al. (2020) took the perspective of an official designing a programme as of that writing, in April 2020.
+Ahuja et al. (2021), written later, took the perspective of an official designing a programme in August 2020, by which point the list of vaccine candidates in development had grown.

-&lt;sup>8The use of different technologies and inputs by different vaccine platforms may provide another reason for preferring a diversified portfolio of candidates.
-A diversified portfolio may have a more elastic supply curve, lowering program costs.
+&lt;sup>8 The use of different technologies and inputs by different vaccine platforms may provide another reason for preferring a diversified portfolio of candidates.
+A diversified portfolio may have a more elastic supply curve, lowering programme costs.
 Ahuja et al. (2021) assume perfectly elastic capacity supply at \$10 per annual course as a baseline.
-They explore alternative supply elasticities in Figure A7 of the online appendix, leading to different capacity prices analyzed in Table A8.
+They explore alternative supply elasticities in Figure A7 of the online appendix, leading to different capacity prices analysed in Table A8.
 However, they do not consider platform-specific supply elasticities, thus abstracting from cost reductions resulting from diversification.